Exposing your skin to the sun is essential

 Superficial grooming examples.

-Superficial grooming is the natural way to remove the crust of dead skin cells that develops at the top of your epidermis.
+Superficial grooming is the natural way to remove the crust of dead skin cells that develops at the surface of your epidermis.

 Bad advice from science and skin care companies